cheredia19/bitcoin-coingecko/README.md

 group: 'Cryptocurrencies'
 ---

-What a rollercoaster has been the bitcoin price!
-From its [initial monetary value](https://www.forbes.com/advisor/in/investing/cryptocurrency/bitcoin-price-history-chart/#:~:text=What%20Price%20Did%20Bitcoin%20Start,a%20value%20of%20%240.0009%20each.), [to the guy who paid two pizzas with 10,000 bitcoins on May 22, 2010](https://news.bitcoin.com/14-years-ago-an-individual-offered-10000-bitcoins-for-2-pizzas-finalizing-the-deal-in-4-days/), to the current price, a lot of water has passed under the bridge.
+What a rollercoaster has been the Bitcoin!
+From its [initial monetary value](https://www.forbes.com/advisor/in/investing/cryptocurrency/bitcoin-price-history-chart/#:~:text=What%20Price%20Did%20Bitcoin%20Start,a%20value%20of%20%240.0009%20each.), [to the guy who paid two pizzas with 10,000 bitcoins on May 22, 2010](https://news.bitcoin.com/14-years-ago-an-individual-offered-10000-bitcoins-for-2-pizzas-finalizing-the-deal-in-4-days/), to the current price, much water has passed under the bridge.

+Bitcoin was created on January 3, 2009, by Satoshi Nakamoto, a person/entity/group of people who remains anonymous.
+From an estimated initial value of $0.0009, Bitcoin wasn’t even worth a dollar until February 2011.
+But months later, its cotization began to scale.
+It reached $31 for the first time in July, but dropped to $2 six months later.

+In 2012, Bitcoin broke the $100 barrier for the first time on April 11, and in 2013, the $1,000 barrier, but dropped to $596.1 on December, 20.

+2014 was not a good year, either.
+Bitcoin price reached a maximum of $936.4 on January 5, but ended that year at $314, a two-thirds decrease.

+## What happened next?

+According to Coingecko, the world's largest independent cryptocurrency data aggregator, the table below shows the bitcoin historical price data from January 1, 2015 to June 30, 2024.

 #### Bitcoin daily price from January 1, 2015 to June 30, 2024 (USD)
 <FlatUiTable